 And so I propose to set forth a new approach to the Buddha dharma ...
 12 Steps on the Buddhist Path, an expanded take on the Four Noble Truths and on the Fourfold Path to Freedom which I have presented in my books.
 (NOTE: Others have used the term, “12 step Buddhism,” but in the context of Buddhism as an adjunct to a traditional 12-step addiction recovery program - for example alcohol or sex.
 What I am proposing is totally independent of any of the traditionally recognized addictions.)

 1. Affirmed that what we value most is peace and happiness.
-That our cravings, emotions, judgments, and attachments cause us suffering and make peace impossible.
+That our cravings cause us suffering and make peace impossible.
 Yet we admitted that we were powerless over our cravings -- that they were controlling our lives.

 2. Came to believe that our true Buddha nature could restore us to peace and end our suffering, and created a platform of serenity through belief in the Buddha dharma, focusing on the good things in our lives, and starting to walk the path of acceptance.

 3. Committed ourselves to the path by practicing the Five Precepts and the Six Paramitas

-4. Came to believe that all our perceptions are learned, of dependent origination, and thus empty of intrinsic existence, just a product of our ego-mind which is not our true self, and that all things are impermanent.
+4. Came to believe that all our feelings and perceptions are learned, that they are just a product of our ego-mind.
+And that our ego-mind is not our true self.
 Instead we knew that our true self is our heart.

 5. Were ready and willing, and made a decision to surrender our ego and turn our will and our lives over to the care of our true Buddha nature, opening up our heart to embrace all aspects of our being.